J. & G. Young: John Young

 John Young was born in Perth, Perthshire, on 27 March 1826.
 Towards the middle of the century, he married Catherine Mill Meldrum.
 Around 1870, he began a partnership with his cousin, Dundonian Andrew Mackie Meldrum.
 They opened a Dundee office for Meldrum, which seemed to be successful, but the practice over-extended itself in promoting Dundee's Queen's Hotel, in Nethergate.
 This is based on information from the District Engineer's Office in Perth that the new Caledonian Railway Station would be located just to the south of it.
 After an over-commitment on the Glasgow Central Station project, and the collapse of City of Glasgow Bank in 1878, the Dundee station did not proceed, while the subsequent severe recession affected trading.
 The partnership was dissolved in 1882, with Meldrum moving into a new profession.

-Young was one of the founding members of the Perthshire Society of Natural Science, which his son joined in May 1872.
+Young was one of the early members of the Perthshire Society of Natural Science, which his son joined in May 1872.